 Boost work accountability

-This falls under performance management.
-For employees to feel more accountable for what they do, they need to be incentivised as well as utilising rostering software.
-This means you need to set objectives, plan and monitor goals, and make employees feel they are part of the team.
+Work accountability falls under performance management.
+For employees to feel more accountable for what they do, they need to be incentivised and use rostering software, which means you must set objectives, plan and monitor goals, and make employees feel they are part of the team.

-They are less likely to commit time theft if they feel like they are not hitting the targets or if they are failing, thus pushing themselves to be more productive with incentives in mind.
+Staff are less likely to commit time theft if they feel like they're not hitting the targets or if they are failing, thus pushing themselves to be more productive with incentives in mind.

 As an employer, you need to understand that your staff need breaks once in a while.
-The workforce will function better if they don’t grind their way too much.
-The productivity level will spike if there is proper implementation of break structures.
+The workforce will function better if they don't grind their way too much.
+Likewise, the productivity level will spike if there is proper implementation of break structures.

-If your employees are aware that they can relax and take breaks, they will be less likely to use work time to recharge their energies.
+If your employees know they can relax and take breaks, they will be less likely to use work time to recharge their energies.

 Get rid of paperwork

 One of the most common causes of time theft is human mistakes.
-Mistakenly completing hand-written timesheets can cost your business thousands.
+For example, mistakenly completing hand-written timesheets can cost your business thousands.
 All this with just a simple lack of concentration from a team member.

 If there is no proper implementation of company rules and regulations, it's likely for time theft and other related issues to continue.
 Although occasional mistakes are understandable, you must have an optimal automated system that handles repetitive employee errors.
 Remember, your business can't keep on covering payroll costs for employee time theft.

-We at RosterElf provide you with a trusted and reliable software solution for your workforce management to effectively prevent time theft.
+We at RosterElf provide a trusted and reliable software solution for your workforce management to prevent time theft effectively.
 Gone are the days of manual employee tracking processes and timekeeping.
-Our timekeeping apps can help you and your employees record shifts that translate to a digital timesheet.
+Instead, our timekeeping apps can help you and your employees record shifts that translate to a digital timesheet.